wayn-r/lovelace-lcars-card/flattened_codebase.md

       const oldState = oldHass.states[entityId];

       if (this.stateChanged(oldState, newState)) {
-        // Use entity_id from the state object if available, otherwise use the key const actualEntityId = newState.entity_id || entityId;
+        const actualEntityId = newState.entity_id || entityId;
         const friendlyName = newState.attributes?.friendly_name || actualEntityId;
         const message: LogMessage = {